qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/aaos_builder/README.md

     -   `android-15.0.0_r4`  : 43m29s
     -   `android-15.0.0_r10` : 3h and not completed (stuck in `CtsLibcoreOjTestCases` tests).
     -   `android-15.0.0_r10` : very new, latest and thus expect bugs.

+## CTS

+-   If using later releases than `android-14.0.0_r30`, consider tailoring the CTS Execution resources to suit those of the version under test.
+The number of instances, CPUs and Memory defaults are set up as default for `android-14.0.0_r30`.